Premkumar-30/Exno.6-Prompt-Engg/README.md

 Building AI agents in Pure Python, without complex frameworks, is an excellent way to understand the core principles of AI integration.

+# Conclusion:

+Integrating multiple AI tools for a task requires a programmatic approach that can manage API interactions, handle different data formats, and process outputs for a unified analysis.
+Python is an excellent choice for this due to its extensive ecosystem of libraries for both AI/ML and API communication.